-SUBSCRIBED AND SWORN TO before me this day of , at , affiant exhibiting to me his Passport No. issued on .
+SUBSCRIBED AND SWORN TO before me this \\\\\ day of \\\\\\ MAKATI CITY \\\\\, affiant exhibiting to me his Passport No.

 Doc.
-No. 340

-Page No. 69

-Book No. 01

-Series of 2025.
+No. 340 Page No. 69 Book No. 65 Series of 2025.

-ROLENO, 45164

-NOTARY PUBLIC FOR MAKATI CITY POPOINTMENT NO. M-011 UNTIL DECEMBER 31, 2003

-IBP LIFETIME NO. 018663.
+ROLENO, 45164 ROLENO, 45164 NOTARY PUBLIC FOR MAKATI CITY POCINTMENT NO. M-011 UNTIL DECEMBER 31, 2000 MCLE COMPLIANCE NO. VIII-0012723 APRIL 14, 2000 IBP LIFETIME NO. 018663.
 01/03/2018 MAKATI CITY PTR NO. 10465509.
-01/03/2028 MAKATI CITY

-MCZIANINE FLR.
-PSBANK CENTER NO. 777 PASEO DE ROXAS

-COR.
-SEDENO ST. MAKATI CITY
+01/02/2028 MAKATI CITY MCLANINE FLR.
+PSBANK CENTER NO. 777 PASEO DE ROXAS COR.
+SEDENO ST. MAKATI CITY TEL NO. (02)8511-8042

-TEL NO. (62)8511-8042

-- I, RUFINO LUIS T. MANOTOK, Filipino, of legal age and a resident of after having been duly sworn to in accordance with law do hereby declare that: - 1.
-I am a nominee for independent director of Philippine Savings Bank and have been its independent director since April 2023. - 2.
-I am affiliated with the following companies or organizations (including Government Owned and Controlled Corporations):
+I, RUFINO LUIS T. MANOTOK, Filipino, of legal age and a resident of \\\\\\, after having been duly sworn to in accordance with law do hereby declare that:

+1. I am a nominee for independent director of Philippine Savings Bank and have been its independent director since April 2023.

+2. I am affiliated with the following companies or organizations (including Government - Owned and Controlled Corporations) :

-COMPANY/ ORGANIZATION POSITION/ RELATIONSHIP PERIOD OF SERVICE MANOTOK BROS., INC. DIRECTOR 1997 to present MANARSA HOLDINGS CORPORATION CHAIRMAN OF THE BOARD 2016 to present CEBU LANDMASTERS, INC. INDEPENDENT DIRECTOR 2017 to present MANILA MEDICAL SERVICES, INC. INDEPENDENT DIRECTOR 2019 to present
+COMPANY/ ORGANIZATION POSITION/ RELATIONSHIP PERIOD OF SERVICE MANOTOK BROS., INC. DIRECTOR 1997 to present MANARSA HOLDINGS CORPORATION CHAIRMAN OF THE BOARD 2016 to present CEBU LANDMASTERS, INC. INDEPENDENT DIRECTOR 2017 - to present MANILA MEDICAL SERVICES, INC. INDEPENDENT DIRECTOR 2019 to present

-- 1. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Philippine Savings Bank, as provided for in Section 38 of the Securities Regulation Code, its implementing Rules and Regulations and other SEC issuances. - 2.
-I am related to the following director/ officer/ substantial shareholder of (covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. (where applicable):
+1. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Philippine Savings Bank, as provided for in Section 38 of the Securities Regulation Code, its implementing Rules and Regulations and other SEC issuances.

+2. I am related to the following director/ officer/ substantial shareholder of (covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. (where applicable):